River Plate Anglers - Rio Negro System

 Peacock Bass are very territorial; which is why commercial or sportfishing can rapidly over-fish popular areas.
 Fishing season runs mid-October to March.

 During your trip, they often move their floating cabins to new unfished waters.
 Two anglers per boat and guide.
-In-house designed and field-tested 20' all-welded aluminum shallow-draft tunnel boats with 40-h.p. outboard, trolling motor, high swivel seats, fishing platforms… and light enough to navigate the shallow sandbars.
+Custom-designed 20' all-welded aluminum shallow-draft tunnel boats with 40 HP outboard trolling motor, high-back swivel seats, fishing platforms… and light enough to navigate the shallow sandbars.

-In 2017, the Marmelos River reopened.
+The Marmelos River reopened to fishing in 2017.
 River Plate has exclusive fishing rights to the Marmelos River (south of Manaus), fishing there mid-July through August.
 Prior to this agreement, the tried and true Marmelos had not been fished in four years.

 Floating Mobile cabins